 - Trial to cure the problem

 If the whole family needs a break then try medication for three to six months along with the steps on the Bedwetting Cured DVD.
 Then wean off the medication and see if the bedwetting is cured.
-It rarely works as a complete cure as the bedwetting often returns when the medication is stopped but it may be needed to give everyone a break.
+It rarely works as a complete cure as the bedwetting often returns when the medication is stopped but it may be needed to give everyone a well deserved break.

 - Cover for short term events

 Try the medication for a few weeks to see if it works.
 If it completely stops the bedwetting it can then be used in case of schools camps and holidays.
 If only a partial improvement occurs then you know it cannot be relied on when needed.

 We recommend getting one of the Bedwetting Alarm and DVD Kits.